whoisjorge/wordpress-child/README.md

 # wordpress-child

-> An intuitive WordPress child theme boilerplate with basic setup of VSCode, Prettier and CodeSniffer to enforce a consistent HTML, CSS, JavaScript & PHP coding styles and also taking care of the WordPress coding conventions.
+> An intuitive WordPress child theme boilerplate with basic setup of VSCode, Prettier and CodeSniffer to enforce a consistent HTML, CSS, JavaScript & PHP coding styles taking care of the WordPress coding conventions.

 ## Requirements